psychemedia/island-tales-book-one/11-elder-puckaster.md

 John Kann remains taller:
 Dust him till he gets smaller."

-Immediately the operation of throwing fine brown dust up Kann's nose was resumed, till he sneezed and sneezed, and grew smaller andsmaller.
+Immediately the operation of throwing fine brown dust up Kann's nose was resumed, till he sneezed and sneezed, and grew smaller and smaller.
 At length, in consequence of his head diminishing in size, the foxglove cap that he wore slipped down over his face.
 A fairy by his side helped him to take it off, and to put on the flower of a blue harebell, which fitted his head to a T. Upon looking round,he perceived that all the fairies had changed their foxglove caps for bluebells, — their charms apparently having no power to reduce the size of real flowers, although they could vary their own statures at pleasure.

 A very merry supper they had.
 Mr. Puck and his friends ate and drank, and danced and sung.
 It struck John Kann that many of them were getting a cup too much, and that Mr. Puck himself was beginning to be a little fuddled.
 However, before things went any farther, Mr. Puck nodded to a fairy that was standing close to him, with the long flower of a honeysuckle in his hand; upon which the fairy put the honeysuckle flower to his mouthy as if it had been a horn, and began trumpeting away upon it.
-John Kaiin could not say that the sound was exactly like a trumpet; but certainly it was more like a trumpet than anything else that he knew of.
+John Kann could not say that the sound was exactly like a trumpet; but certainly it was more like a trumpet than anything else that he knew of.
 The moment the merry company heard the trumpet they left off feasting and singing, and became instantly silent, grave, and sober.

 Mr. Puck then turned to John Kann, and said,